 Place of Employment: Western State Hospital

-Role with Internship: Instructor
+Role with Internship: Supervisor

 Dr. Pugh received her PSY.D. degree in Clinical Psychology from Western Kentucky University.
 Prior to completing her doctorate degree, she was a Licensed Psychological Associate and spent a spent a year working in a private practice setting that focused on Dialectical Behavior Therapy.
 In May 2017, Dr. Pugh began working at WSH where her responsibilities have included completing intake assessments on Admissions, conducting group and individual therapy on the Intensive unit, and completing competency evaluations.